Dewiliaa/FSDP_Team3/README.md

 ### Login Page (Done by Evan, Garrett):
 #### Evan
-- created the login button + login page
+- created the front end for login button + login page
 - added the remember me + eye icon ( show password )
 - added password logic to this page